-\paragraph{Behaviour of level-crossings as $\delta\to 0$.} The behaviour of the above quantities as $\delta \to 0$ is determined by the `roughness' of the path.
-When $\delta$ is small, we account for the fact that trading takes places only at prices which are integer multiples of a 'tick', i.e. only at times when $S$ takes such values.
+The behavior of the above quantities as $\delta \to 0$ is determined by the `roughness' of the path.
+When $\delta$ is small, we account for the fact that trading takes place only at prices that are integer multiples of a 'tick', i.e. only at times when $S$ takes such values.